Ferritiva Brand Research & Design

 Marketing

 As I learned through working with a startup, it is important to be flexible and wear different hats.
-In addition to UX design, my role included marketing for Ferritiva during iVenture Accelerator’s annual Demo Day, a major networking event and showcase.
-I created a presentation for our team to pitch Ferritiva at this showcase in order to bring awareness to the startup as well as network with potential investors.
+Beyond user research, my role expanded to include marketing strategy for Ferritiva during iVenture Accelerator's annual Demo Day, a major networking event and showcase.

 Here are a few of the slides I developed that are used for Ferritiva’s marketing and Demo Day pitch: